Get to Know Me

 5 Fun Facts

-• My favorite season is Fall; the weather change, the colors, the pumpkin patches and cider mills, and the warm clothing makes me inspired to start new and switch some details of my life up.
+My favorite season is Fall; the changing weather, the colors, the pumpkin patches, and cider mills, along with the warm clothing, inspire me to start anew and make some changes in my life.

-• My car's name is Kiki--she is a fan fav amongst my friends (kind of).
+My car's name is Winnie--she is a fan fav amongst my friends (kind of).

-• I have the biggest fear of vomit; bridges over water comes second.
+I have the biggest fear of vomit; bridges over water come second.

 Education

 I attended Catholic school from pre-kindergarten to eighth grade.
 After, I attended a public school for high school.
-Currently, I am in college working towards a bachelor's degree in biology.
-My major is pre-vet, so after I gain my bachelor's, I am transferring to a different college for my master's degree in veterinary medicine (wild animals).
-My minor is creative writing...shocker.
-With my minor, I plan to keep blogging and transform this website into something greater while working on other projects on the side.
+Currently, I am in college working towards a bachelor's degree in professional technical writing with a minor in marketing.

 Top 3 Hobbies